 It will be noted that in the plate circuit as the plate voltage increases, the plate current increases, which requires power to be supplied from the audio modulator.
 In the screen circuit however, as the screen voltage increases, the screen current decreases.
 This corresponds to audio power being supplied from the tetrode and d-c screen voltage source, and delivered to the dropping resistor or series impedance.
 In the case of the modulation transformer the power is supplied back to the audio source.
-In all cases this power is a few per cent of the plate powe input to the tube and is therefore negligible.
+In all cases, this power is a few per cent of the plate power input to the tube and is therefore negligible.

-Where modulation voltage appears on a electrode of a tube, the r-f bypass capacitor of this electrode should be kept to about .002 mmf or less in order to avoid bypassing high modula tion frequencies.
+Where modulation voltage appears on an electrode of a tube, the r-f bypass capacitor of this electrode should be kept to about .002 mmfd or less in order to avoid bypassing high modulation frequencies.

-In grid modulation or screen modulation where 100% modulation capabilities are desire the tube efficiency under carrier conditions about half that expected in the r-f amplifier whe plate (high level) modulation is used.
-Th efficiency is usually on the order of 35% and th grid or screen modulation is not used unless the is a desire to save on the physical size of t modulation source.
+In grid modulation or screen modulation, where 100% modulation capabilities are desired, the tube efficiency under carrier conditions is about half that expected in the r-f amplifier when plate (high level) modulation is used.
+This efficiency is usually on the order of 35% and thus grid or screen modulation is not used unless there is a desire to save on the physical size of the modulation source.

-When grid modulation is used, the screvoltage and grid bias must be taken from source with good regulation.
-This usually means a searate low voltage power supply source.
-In t case of screen modulation, the grid bias show be taken from a grid leak bias resistor.
-The p cedure in screen modulation is otherwise similar to the standard procedure of modulating with an electrode other than the plate.
+When grid modulation is used, the screen voltage and grid bias must be taken from sources with good regulation.
+This usually means a separate low voltage power supply source.
+In the case of screen modulation, the grid bias should be taken from a grid leak bias resistor.
+The procedure in screen modulation is otherwise similar to the standard procedure of modulating with an electrode other than the plate.
 The r-f amplifier is adjusted to good class-C operating conditions, and then the grid bias is increased, or the screen voltage is reduced, until the output antenna current falls to half its former value.
 This gives a carrier condition which will permit 100% amplitude modulation.
-Under these conditions the unmodulated carrier power is about 1/3 that of the corresponding unmodulated class-C amplifier.
+Under these conditions the unmodulated carrier power is about $\frac{1}{3}$ that of the corresponding unmodulated class-C amplifier.
 The grid bias or screen voltage can then be modulated up and down about this carrier point.